Gabriel Attal: Early life and education

 Attal was born on 16 March 1989 in Clamart, Île-de-France.
 He grew up in the 13th and 14th arrondissements of Paris with three sisters.
-His father, Yves Attal, was a lawyer and film producer; his mother, Marie de Couriss, (Note: When his parents divorced, Attal added de Couriss to his name.) worked as an employee of a film production company.
-His father was Jewish and his mother a Russian Orthodox Christian; Attal was raised in his mother's Orthodox Christian faith.
+His father, Yves Attal, was a lawyer and film producer; his mother, Marie de Couriss, (Note: When his parents divorced, Attal informally added de Couriss to his name.) worked as an employee of a film production company.
+Attal's father was Jewish, of Tunisian Jewish and Alsatian Jewish descent.
+His mother is of French and Greek-Russian ancestry from Odesa, her grandfather having arrived in France as a White Russian émigré.
+Genealogists have found both French and Russian nobility, including members of the La Forest-Divonne family in France and the House of Golitsyn and the House of Dolgorukov in Russia, amongst her ancestors.
+Through his mother, Attal is descended from King Charles VI of France.
+Attal was raised in his mother's Orthodox Christian faith.

 Attal attended the École alsacienne, an exclusive private school in the 6th arrondissement of Paris.
 He obtained a Baccalauréat with a mention très bien in 2007.
 He went on to study law at Panthéon-Assas University from 2008 to 2011, and earned a Master of Public Affairs from Sciences Po in 2012.
 He also spent a year (2009–2010) working with Éric de Chassey, director of the French Academy in Rome.

 His earliest political activity was participation in the 2006 youth protests in France.
 Taking up a place at Sciences Po in 2007, he created a committee for the support of Íngrid Betancourt, the Franco-Colombian hostage held by the FARC.